isblab/nestor/README.md

 - Exit code 12: Run terminated as NestOR ran out of maximum allowed iterations.
 The run will not be restarted.
 - Exit code 13: Run  terminated due to *Math domain error* in analytical uncertainty calculation.
 This happened probably because the run terminated too early resulting in a negative value for H.

-**_If a run terminates with `exit code = 12`, the run is considered incomplete (and is not rerun) and its results are not considered valid, i.e. these are not plotted and not used to infer optimal representation.
-Results from runs with exit codes 0 and 13 are used to infer the optimal representation_**
+**If a run terminates with `exit code = 12`, the run is considered incomplete (and is not rerun) and its results are not considered valid, i.e. these are not plotted and not used to infer optimal representation.
+Results from runs with exit codes 0 and 13 are used to infer the optimal representation.**

 ## Information
 **Author(s):** Shreyas Arvindekar, Shruthi Viswanath

 **Date**: April 7th, 2023

 **License:** [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

 **Last known good IMP version:** `not tested`

 **Testable:** Yes

 **Parallelizeable:** Yes

 **Publications:**  Arvindekar, S., Viswanath, S. Optimizing representations for integrative structural modeling using bayesian model selection.
 DOI: [10.1093/bioinformatics/btae106](https://doi.org/10.1093/bioinformatics/btae106).